mplewis/src2png/README.md

 * Loads [Puppeteer](https://github.com/GoogleChrome/puppeteer)
   * Puppeteer starts an instance of Headless Chrome
   * Chrome is used to render the highlighted code
-* Renders and saves screenshots for each file (see diagram below)
+* Renders, trims whitespace, and saves screenshots for each file (see diagram below)
-* ImageMagick post-processes each image by trimming whitespace

 ![](/docs/foreach_seq_diag.svg)